kosctelecom/pieuvre/docs/index.rst

 kosc-workflow
 =============

-This project is a POC implementation of the KOSC events library.
-This module does not process events but provide a shared Python API to send events, both in sync and async modes.
+This project is a workflow engine aimed at solving Kosc requirements.
+However there is no documentation yet :(

 Contents: